Project content and resources

 Within each project, you can view the content by the pedagogical Stage - the order in which it should be taught to ensure correct lesson sequence and therefore optimise learning - or by AoLE, by using the grey button at the top-left corner of the screen to toggle between the two views.
 To read more about the Cornerstones pedagogy and to understand how the four Cornerstones of learning work, see: The Cornerstones Pedagogy.

-Check if the project has any companion projects and the content of those smaller, complementary projects by clicking on the blue link text under the main project title.
+Check if the project has any companion projects and the content of those mini complementary projects by clicking on the 'companion projects' button.

-To view the parent information, click the blue link text under the companion projects.
+To view the parent information, click the 'View parent information' button.
 This will open a modal with information about the project that you can copy and paste into a Word document or similar to share with parents.
 For more information, see: What can I publish online?

 Project lessons